mtvarkovsky/go-mapreduce/README.md

 The reduce task goes through the same steps of processing.

-Here's a diagram with visualisation for this flow:
+Here's a diagram with visualization for this workflow:

 ![design-overview.png](design-overview.png)